Name (sports): Baseball

-Despite introducing numbers to professional baseball, however, the current Yankees uniform do not have player names printing because of team tradition and philosophy, arguing that baseball is a team sport and not having player names emphasizes the value the importance of teamwork and unity over individual stardom.
+Almost every team in Major League Baseball uses names on at least one of their uniforms.
+The only team that does not wear a uniform with a name is the New York Yankees.
+The Yankees do not have player names printing because of team tradition and philosophy, arguing that baseball is a team sport and not having player names emphasizes the value and importance of teamwork and unity over individual stardom.